The Aviation Law Review: Argentina

 In some provinces and the federal jurisdiction, a mediation stage is mandatory before litigation at court in relation to civil and commercial liability claims.
 If the parties cannot reach settlement during mediation, the claimant is entitled to start legal action before the courts.

 On 27 August 2018, the Federal Civil and Commercial Court of Appeals, Chamber II, admitted the plaintiff's appeal and revoked the first instance court's decision that had considered that the procedure should follow the terms pursuant to the Civil and Commercial Procedural Code instead of the shorter terms pursuant to Consumers' Law No. 24,240.
-The Prosecutor stated that pursuant to Section 53 of Law No. 24,240 all claims based on said Law should be followed pursuant to the shortest applicable procedure unless the court could ground its decision to consider applicable another procedure based on the complexity of the matter.
-This decision implied that the air carrier had only five days instead of 15 days to file its answer to the complaint together with the supporting means of evidence (docket No. 4310/2018 – Sequeira Wolf, German v.
-UAL).
-The same court of appeals followed the same criterion in Milillo, Christian v.
+The Prosecutor stated that pursuant to Section 53 of Law No. 24,240, all claims based on said Law should be followed pursuant to the shortest applicable procedure unless the court could ground its decision to consider applicable another procedure based on the complexity of the matter.
+This decision implied that the air carrier had only five days instead of 15 days to file its answer to the complaint together with the supporting means of evidence.14 The same Court of Appeals followed the same criterion in Milillo, Christian v.
 UAL on 5 September 2018.

-On 29 October 2018, the National Commercial Court of Appeals, Chamber A, upon the plaintiff's appeal, revoked the first instance court's decision that held that the federal civil and commercial courts should assess the claim filed regarding compliance of the alleged unilateral cancellation of the carriage agreement by the defendant air carrier.
-The plaintiff argued that there had been a fraudulent advertisement by the involved travel agencies and the defendant air carrier which had unilaterally cancelled the offered flight Santiago de Chile-Sydney during a CyberMonday promotion campaign.
+On 29 October 2018, the National Commercial Court of Appeals, Chamber A, upon the plaintiff's appeal revoked the first instance court's decision that held that the federal civil and commercial courts should assess the claim filed regarding compliance of the alleged unilateral cancellation of the carriage agreement by the defendant air carrier.
+The plaintiff argued that there had been a fraudulent advertisement by the involved travel agencies and the defendant air carrier, which had unilaterally cancelled the offered flight from Santiago de Chile to Sydney during a CyberMonday promotion campaign.
 The air carrier argued that there had been a technical mistake that resulted in the announcement of the flight at an extremely low fare.
 The plaintiff rejected the reimbursement of the paid amount and requested compliance of the carriage agreement pursuant to the published terms and conditions.
 The court of appeals found that there had been a situation concerning the advertisement for the offer regarding the commercialisation of certain fares and that there was no specific connection with aviation regulations.
-Consequently, it held that the commercial court should assess the case since commercial regulations were involved and the federal civil and commercial courts should not be considered as the competent Courts.
-(Docket No. 16221/2018 – Abraham Risso, Fernanda et al v.
-UAL).
+Consequently, it held that the commercial court should assess the case since commercial regulations were involved and the federal civil and commercial courts should not be considered as the competent courts.15

-On 22 November 2018, the National Commercial Court of Appeals, Chamber E, upon an air carrier's appeal in relation to the lower court's decision that had rejected the challenge filed regarding the lack of jurisdiction, held that in relation to a damages claim based on the sale of air transportation tickets by a travel agency the commercial courts should be considered the appropriate jurisdiction taking into consideration that it should be considered a commercial matter ruled by commercial regulations regardless of the air transportation service and consequently the federal courts should not be involved.
-The claimants had filed legal actions based on the Consumers' Defence Law No. 24,240 seeking compensation for the alleged damages sustained due to the air carrier's mistake arising from the issuance of the claimants' minor of age son's ticket after the change of the plaintiff's original ticket who could not board due to her medical health condition.14
+On 22 November 2018, the National Commercial Court of Appeals, Chamber E, upon an air carrier's appeal in relation to the lower court's decision that had rejected the challenge filed regarding the lack of jurisdiction, held that in relation to a damages claim based on the sale of air transportation tickets by a travel agency the commercial courts should be considered the appropriate jurisdiction taking into consideration that it should be considered a commercial matter ruled by commercial regulations regardless of the air transportation service, and consequently the federal courts should not be involved.
+The claimants had filed legal actions based on Consumers' Defence Law No. 24,240 seeking compensation for alleged damage sustained due to the air carrier's mistake arising from the issuance of the claimants' minor son's ticket after a change of the plaintiff's original ticket, who could not board due to her medical health condition.16

 ii Carriers' liability towards passengers and third parties